JohnCoene/javascript-for-r/_book/6-02-computations-ml.md

 ## Dependency {#v8-ml-dependency}

-We start by creating a package and add the V8 package as dependency.
+We start by creating a package and add the V8 package as dependency\index{dependency}.

 ```r
 usethis::create_package("ml")